leenathomas01/Research-index/README.md

 ---

-## Extended Work
+---

+## Supporting Research & Domain Applications

+The following public repositories explore specific domains, empirical studies, or applied phenomena derived from the primary structural concerns above.

+They are maintained and coherent, but categorized separately as domain-specific explorations rather than foundational primitives.

-Additional public repositories are available via the main [GitHub profile](https://github.com/leenathomas01?tab=repositories).
+See full list via the main **[GitHub profile](https://github.com/leenathomas01?tab=repositories).**

-These include exploratory prototypes, empirical studies, and experimental artifacts not currently part of the primary structural spine.

 ---